Visualization Manager

 The following visualization managers are built-in:

-CBCGPVisualManagerOffice 2000/VC++ 6.0 look
+CBCGPVisualManagerOffice 2000/Visual C++ 6.0 look

-CBCGPVisualManagerXPOffice XP/VS.NET look
+CBCGPVisualManagerXPOffice XP/Visual Studio.NET look

 CBCGPVisualManager2003Office 2003 look

-CBCGPVisualManagerVS2005VS 2005 look
+CBCGPVisualManagerVS2005Visual Studio 2005 look

 CBCGPWinXPVisualManagerNative Windows look